 According to Financial Post in 2016, three private equity investors – Hellman & Friedman LLC, PennanrPark Investment Corporation, and Thomas H Lee Partners LP topped the list, each closing three deals.

 As a job seeker, how should you approach Private Equity in Canada?
-You need to see it as the inevitability of market’s usual characteristics.
+You need to see it as the inevitability of the market’s usual characteristics.
 Sometimes the market will go up and sometimes the market will go down.
-And even if it hit the market badly, the consequences only last for few months; and again after closing few more deals, things will start to look brighter than ever.
+And even if it hit the market badly, the consequences only last for a few months; and again after closing a few more deals, things will start to look brighter than ever.

 If you are new to Private Equity, you may have a look at this detailed guide to Private Equity

 Private Equity Services Offered in Canada